dragnoir/dragnoir/README.md

 👋 Front-End Specialist, proficient in UI/UX design with a knack for pixel-perfect conversion.
-Expertise extends to complex TypeScript algorithms and significant web3 experience emphasizing DeFi and NFTs.
+Expertise extends to complex web3 experience emphasizing DeFi and NFTs.
+I consider myself a culinary enthusiast; to me, food is not just nourishment but an art form.
+Each meal is an expedition in my ongoing gastronomic adventure.

 # Side Projects: